oracle-livelabs/apex/social-media-app/0-introduction/0-introduction.md

 * Build your first app in APEX
 * Build a Cards Region
 * Customize the App using Dynamic Actions and custom CSS
-* Add Maps region, get device location, and install PWA
+* Add a Maps region, retrieve device location, and install as a PWA (Progressive Web App)

 *Note: This workshop assumes you are using Oracle APEX 24.1.*